 At some level, every online business is built on an ecommerce business model.
 They all have customers to serve, orders to take, a great customer experience to give and, of course, products or services to sell.

-If you want to maximize sales, this guide will be your best resource.
+Whether or not you’re an e-commerce site, if you want to maximize sales overall, this guide will be your best resource.

-Worldwide B2C ecommerce sales grossed over $1.2 trillion, in 2013 and that figure is growing.
+Worldwide B2C e-commerce sales grossed over $2.3 billion in 2018, and this number is only growing.

 The average consumer processes 100,500 digital words on a daily basis.
 Information overload is the #1 challenge your customers face every day.
 So, how do you ensure that they can find you in the search engines?